Cooperative Intelligent transport systems

 In March 2014, the motorcycle industry adopted a Memorandum of Understanding on C- ITS.
 The objective of this MoU was to coordinate the deployment by industry players of safety relevant C-ITS technology on motorcycles in the European market.
 The Memorandum is an expression of individual and collective commitment of ACEM manufacturing members to realise a shared objective to the benefit of everyone.

-In 2015, building on the MoU on C-ITS, motorcycle manufacturers, suppliers, researchers and associations joined forces to create the Connected Motorcycle Consortium (CMC).
-The main objective of this R&D platform is to define common basic specifications for motorcycle ITS in areas such as: triggering conditions, localisation accuracy, algorithms and communicated data, as well as rider interface and antenna performance.
+The main objective of this platform has been to define common basic specifications for motorcycle ITS in areas such as: triggering conditions, localisation accuracy, algorithms and communicated data, as well as rider interface and antenna performance.
+These are very challenging problems from a technical standpoint.
+Specific engineering solutions are needed because ITS developed for cars are simply not transferable to motorcycles due to the differences in vehicle’s dynamics.

 USE Case scenarios developed by the CMC